twardoch/Smyck-Color-Scheme/README.md

 The colors are carefully chosen and the contrasts are tuned so that it should not hurt the eyes even after a whole day of working.

+## Installing Xcode color theme

+Navigate to your Color-Themes directory

+	~/Library/Developer/Xcode/UserData/FontAndColorThemes

+and insert the file named 'Smyck.dvcolortheme'.

+If opened, restart Xcode.
+Then go to preferences \ Fonts & Colors and select 'Smyck' in the sidebar on the left.

+Enjoy!

 # Screenshots

 ![Screenshot 1](http://smyck.org/smyck/color_1.jpg)